second-state/SSVMRPC/documentation/specifications/ssvmrpc_service_specification.md

 SSVM only has three parameters:
 1. input_file: Put a input JSON file path from SSVMRPC here.
 2. output_file: Put a output JSON file path to SSVMRPC here.
-3. wasm_file: Put a input JSON file path from SSVMRPC here.
+3. wasm_file: Put a wasm file path to execute here.

 ## From VM
 Calling data and return_data must be valid JSON (represent parsable objects)